China bans seafood from Japan after the Fukushima nuclear plant begins its wastewater release

-OKUMA, Japan — (AP) — The tsunami-wrecked Fukushima Daiichi nuclear power plant 's operator says it began releasing its first batch of treated radioactive water into the Pacific Ocean on Thursday — a controversial step that prompted China to ban seafood from Japan.
+OKUMA, Japan — (AP) — The tsunami-wrecked Fukushima Daiichi nuclear power plant began releasing its first batch of treated radioactive water into the Pacific Ocean on Thursday — a controversial step that prompted China to ban seafood from Japan.

+People inside and outside the country protested the wastewater release, with Japanese fishing groups fearing it will further damage the reputation of their seafood and groups in China and South Korea raising concerns, making it a political and diplomatic issue.

+Shortly after China’s announcement, Tokyo Electric Power Company Holdings President Tomoaki Kobayakawa said the utility was preparing to compensate Japanese business owners appropriately for damages suffered by export bans from “the foreign government.”
+He said China is a key trading partner and he will do his utmost to provide scientific explanations of the release so the ban will be dropped as soon as possible.

+Prime Minister Fumio Kishida said Japan asked China to immediately lift the ban.
+“We will keep strongly requesting that the Chinese government firmly carry out a scientific discussion,” Kishida said, pledging to protect the fisheries industry from reputational damage due to the release.

+The Japanese government and TEPCO say the water must be released to make room for the plant's decommissioning and to prevent accidental leaks.
+They say the treatment and dilution will make the wastewater safer than international standards and its environmental impact will be negligible.

+“It’s a very political issue of disposing radiation into the sea,” he said.
+“I understand people’s concerns and that’s because we as scientists have not explained it in a very good way, and we need to do more education.”

+Still, some scientists say the long-term impact of the low-level radioactivity that remains in the water needs attention.

-In a live video from a control room at the plant, Tokyo Electric Power Company Holdings showed a staff member turn on a seawater pump with a click of a mouse, marking the beginning of the controversial project that is expected to last for decades.
+In a live video from a control room at the plant, TEPCO showed a staff member turn on a seawater pump with a click of a mouse, marking the beginning of the controversial project that is expected to last for decades.

 “Seawater Pump A activated," the main operator said, confirming the release was underway.
-TEPCO later confirmed that the seawater pump was activated at 1:03 p.m.
-(0403 GMT), three minutes after the final step began.

 TEPCO said an additional wastewater release pump was activated 20 minutes after the first.
 Plant officials said everything was moving smoothly so far.

-Japanese fisher groups have opposed the plan for fear it will further damage to the reputation of their seafood.
-Groups in China and South Korea have also raised concern, making it a political and diplomatic issue.

-But the Japanese government and TEPCO say the water must be released to make room for the plant's decommissioning and to prevent accidental leaks.
-They say the treatment and dilution will make the wastewater safer than international standards and its environmental impact will be negligibly small.

-“It’s a very political issue of disposing radiation into the sea,” he said.
-“I understand people’s concerns and that’s because we as scientists have not explained it in a very good way, and we need to do more education.”

-Still, some scientists say the long-term impact of the low-dose radioactivity that remains in the water needs attention.

 In a statement Thursday, International Atomic Energy Agency Director General Rafael Mariano Grossi said, “IAEA experts are there on the ground to serve as the eyes of the international community and ensure that the discharge is being carried out as planned consistent with IAEA safety standards.”